All Episodes

 There's no limit on who will be subjected to it.

-Political violence will just grow and grow and grow based on the uh disseminated and ratified belief that political violence is justified.
+Political violence will just grow and grow and grow based on the disseminated and ratified belief that political violence is justified.

 If you don't follow him on X, I really recommend that you do.

-He said this quote, yes, I hate Charlie Kirk because he's a pro-Israeli influencer, but that doesn't mean I approve of what happened to him.
+He said this, quote, yes, I hate Charlie Kirk because he's a pro-Israeli influencer, but that doesn't mean I approve of what happened to him.

 What happened here is a crime.